yongdd/langevin-fts/README.md

 # Features
 * Diblock Copolymer Melt
-* 3D periodic boundaries
+* 3D Periodic Boundaries
-* Pseudospectral implmentation using MKL, FFTW and CUDA
+* Pseudospectral Implmentation using MKL, FFTW and CUDA
 * Accelerating L-FTS using Deep Learning

 # Dependencies
 #### 1. C++ Compiler
   Any C++ compiler that supports C++11 standard or higher, but I recommend to use Intel compiler.
-Install Intel oneAPI Base & HPIC Toolkit.
-They are free.
+Install Intel oneAPI Base & HPC Toolkit.
+They are free

-#### 2. Fast Fourirer Transform(FFT) Library
+#### 2. FFT Library
-  The modified diffusion equations are solved by pseudospectral method, and that requires a FFT library.
+  The modified diffusion equations are solved by pseudospectral method, and that requires a fast Fourirer transform (FFT) library.
 You can choose one of the following FFT libraries.

 + **MKL**
-  MKL is bundled with Intel Compilers.
+  Math kernel library (MKL) is bundled with Intel Compilers.

 + **FFTW**
   https://www.fftw.org/